LeCAD-PEG/SOLPS-GUI/doc/source/tutorial/edgeualplugin/index.rst

 Data analysis
 -------------

-In the previous section it could be noticed that the contents of the IDS were loaded, but a mix-up of different colors could be seen (as in Figure :numref:`pv-run-plugin-3`), displaying only the the geometry of the tokamak.
+In the previous section, it could be noticed that the contents of the IDS were loaded, but a mix-up of different colors could be seen (as in Figure :numref:`pv-run-plugin-3`), displaying only the geometry of the tokamak.
 Here it will be explained what those multiple colors represent and then how to display only the wanted segment of the full available data.